kyma-project/rafter/cmd/extension/frontmatter/README.md

 ## Development

-Rafter has a unified way of testing all component changes.
+There is a unified way of testing all changes in Rafter components.
 For details on how to run unit and integration tests, read [this](../../../docs/development-guide.md) development guide.